marbl/MetagenomeScope/README.md

 updated as files are loaded, and text is displayed as certain types of elements in the graph are drawn.

-Some of the ways in which the viewer interface is updated are, or have the potential to be, relatively fast.
+Some of these ways in which the viewer interface is updated are, or have the potential to be, relatively fast.
 For example, the process of drawing a small graph might cause the progress bar to rise from 0% to 100% very quickly.
+Or the enabling/disabling of certain buttons (for example, during the process of drawing a graph), and the resulting changes of the buttons' styles, might seem slightly jarring to some users.

-A few settings are available that you can turn off to disable some of these visual updates provided by the viewer interface:
+A few settings are available that you can use to disable some of the visual updates provided by the viewer interface. *Please note, however, that these settings are by no means comprehensive.*

  * If you would like to turn off the stripe effect used to show an "indeterminate"